idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 ## How will I behave to be successful?

+As I tell my teams, the what lags the how, here's my how.

 ### Being a great coach

 - The team members are my most important customer, and will be treated as such.
 - Coaching is critical to being a great manager - an excellent primer is [The 7 coaching questions](/Coaching-Questions).
 - When we remember work, we think about our [peak moments](/moments-at-work).
 - [Human Meetings](/human-meetings)
-- Building high performance teams
+- Building intra-team cohesion
   - Encouraging team to eat lunch together
   - Encouraging team to share their out side of work passions.
   - Building team ownership over individual ownership.